LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

    `python3 train_forest.py mnist26 25 4 0`

-   After the execution of this command, you should find the file with extension *.silva* of the rf ensemble in the *datasets/mnist26/dataset/rf* folder.
+   After the execution of this command, you should find the file with extension *.silva* of the traditional tree-based ensemble in the *datasets/mnist26/dataset/rf* folder.

 3. Observe the robustness computed by SILVA using the following command.
 The output will be redirected in a log file.